 Do you want to collaborate with some of the most innovative theatre minds in the country?
 Come and explore how to develop new work with gifted playwrights, devisors and community-engaged artists.

 The MFA in theatre with a concentration in directing is a program for students who demonstrate serious purpose, professional aspirations, theatrical daring and the desire to explore new work in collaborating with playwrights and in the devising and creation process.
 Respect for fellow artists and a desire to learn about how all the parts fit together are essential qualities in the successful candidate and the successful director.

 Students are introduced to varied critical viewpoints from select artists and scholars.
 A hands-on, mentor-student approach is emphasized, with the intent of developing the skill, artistry and communication skills required to be an excellent professional director.

 At A Glance

 Admission to the directing program occurs every three years.
-For a complete list of application requirements and when the next application cycle is available, review the Steps to Apply website.
+A separate theatre application is required in addition to the university application.
+For a complete list of requirements and when the next application cycle is available, visit the Steps to Apply page.

 Curriculum check sheet